 I’ve said before that you probably make more than you think.
 Most people live on much less.
 If you remember to keep your wealth in perspective, you can be much happier with the stuff you have.
 So just think:

-- Be one of wealthier people in a modest neighborhood, and you’ll feel much wealthier (and more content with what you already have).
+- Be one of the wealthier people in a modest neighborhood and you’ll feel much wealthier (and more content with what you already have).

 - Compare yourself to the right people and you’ll feel the same way.
-We can all be bummed that some other person has the nicer house and fancier car.
+We can all be bummed that some other person has a nicer house and a fancier car.
 But if you compare yourself to those people, you’ll never feel wealthy.